How to get the most of a Florida Keys road trip (5-day+ itinerary)

 We did the Miami to Key West drive as a there-and-back, going via the Everglades en route.
 Depending on your style, it’s a destination where you could adventure for days in its waters or simply bask on the shore.
 And there’s history, wildlife and culture to explore too.

-Here’s our guide to how to road trip Florida Keys – as with all our itineraries, it’s one you can adapt to suit your tastes, style and age of your fellow travellers.
+Here’s our guide to how to road trip Florida Keys.
+As with all our itineraries, it’s one you can adapt to suit your tastes, style and age of your fellow travellers.

 Let me know if you have questions.